ar4yc/TCOAAL-IOS/README.md

-# This project is frozen. ❄️ Sorry! 😕
+# This project is frozen. ❄️ Sorry! 😕 (BTW RPGPlayer is shitty - where are updates?)

 ## The Coffin of Andy and Leyley on IOS (Using RPGPlayer)